zaffnet/nteract/packages/outputs/src/components/output.md

 The `Output` element takes a single `output` prop and several child components and renders the appropriate components to render each output type.

-For example, we can create a `stream` output and use the `Output` and `StreamText` components to render it appropriately.
+For example, we can create a `stream` output and use the `Output` and `StreamText` components needed for each output type.

 ```jsx
 // Until we create <Stream />